 - A minimum of 6 months for a first offence, or

 - A minimum of 12 months for a subsequent offence.

 This is the minimum requirement imposed by s 50(1E).
 A Magistrate cannot impose less, but they can certainly impose more.
 This is particularly relevant when a court considers whether you have offended against the section for the first or subsequent time.
 While the court does not consider prior offences that have occurred more than 10 years ago (see s 50AA), a Magistrate may still impose a disqualification period greater than the 6 month minimum, even for a first offence.

 Penalties are dependent on the circumstances of your case.
 You should seek legal assistance from a traffic law specialist.
 They may be able to help you avoid spending more time off the road than is required by law.

-If you have been charged with driving while the prescribed concentration of drugs is present in your blood or oral fluid, and have not been disqualified by a court from driving, you will lose 10 demerit points (row 72 and column 3 of schedule 3 of the Road Safety (Drivers) Regulations 2009).
-However, because amendments to the RSA now mandate disqualification from driving even for a first offence, these regulations may no longer be applicable.
+If you have been charged with driving while the prescribed concentration of drugs is present in your blood or oral fluid, and have not been disqualified by a court from driving, you will lose 10 demerit points (schedule 3 of the Road Safety (Drivers) Regulations 2009).

 The “drugs” to which the section refers are listed in s 3(1), being the illicit drugs: